-Creating engaging content has become a priority for businesses as it is one of the most effective ways to educate your audience, strengthen your brand and raise your ranking on Google.
+Creating engaging content on Linkedin has become a priority for businesses as it is one of the most effective ways to educate your audience, strengthen your brand and raise your ranking on Google.
 It’s important for building and maintaining your brand image, as behind every great brand is a wealth of valuable and relevant content that helps connect you with your audience

 LinkedIn is an amazing platform not only for job seekers but also for entrepreneurs, marketers & content creators.
 Its professional and user-friendly platform is the perfect place to engage with potential customers and partners.
-In this short guide we will discuss the advantages of adding LinkedIn as one of your content channels and 7 handy tips to power-up your content marketing whilst making the writing process more efficient and impactful.
+In this short guide we will discuss the advantages of adding LinkedIn as one of your content channels and 7 handy tips & guide to power-up your content marketing whilst making the writing process more efficient and impactful.

 Build trust with your audience